claymodel/HadoopHiveHLLCardinality/README.md

 We have to deal with tera bytes IoT sensor data and its been more than billions of entries every 24 hours.
-To track down the event changes in the sensors, i.e., UV level, Carbon level, Air pressure, how many shifts in data occured, what level of threshold is transpassed and so on.
+To track down the event changes in the sensors, i.e., UV level, Carbon level, Air pressure, how many shifts in data occured, what level of threshold is transpassed and so on, we have to write efficient low latency query and code.

 To detect this we might write a query like this as follows,